 Who Needs Surgical Orthodontics?

-On average, jaw growth is completed by age 16 for girls and 18 for boys, however, every patient is different.
-A simple X-ray of the hand and wrist can help determine when growth will come to an end.
+It's important to note that all growth must be completed before jaw surgery can be performed.
+However, the pre-surgical tooth movements can begin one to two years prior.
+Typically, jaw growth is completed by age 16 for girls and 18 for boys.
+But, as every patient is unique, a simple X-ray of the hand and wrist can help Dr. Brodsky determine when growth will come to an end.

 How Does It Work?

-When you have completed surgery, you should be able to return to school or work within two weeks.
-After the necessary healing time (about 4–8 weeks), Dr. Brodsky "fine-tunes" your bite.
-In most cases, braces are removed within 4–8 months following surgery.
+Post-surgery, you should be able to return to your daily activities within two weeks.
+After a healing period of about 4 to 8 weeks, Dr. Brodsky will fine-tune your bite.
+In most cases, the braces or aligners are removed within 4 to 8 months following surgery.

 What Are the Rewards of Having Orthognathic Surgery?